zhullyb/monyhar/monyhar/docs/ui/android/bytecode_rewriting.md

 To fix this second issue, we modify the bytecode of `Fragment.getActivity()` in the AndroidX prebuilt .aar files to return a plain Activity instead of a FragmentActivity.
 This allows us to continue calling getActivity() as normal.
-Note that this does mean FragmentActivity-specific methods can no longer be used in Fragments, but there were no uses of them in Chromium that couldn't be trivially removed as of late 2020.
+Note that this does mean FragmentActivity-specific methods can no longer be used in Fragments, but there were no uses of them in Monyhar that couldn't be trivially removed as of late 2020.

 ## How does it work?